 On September 1, 1942 took off from 7 Mile Drome around noon piloted by Krell with RAAF co-pilot Robertson leading a formation of nine other B-26 armed with 100 pound bombs on a mission against Lae Airfield.
 Although scheduled to take off first, one of the other B-26s started their engines prematurely, and this B-26 ended up being the last to lift off.
 After take off, one B-26 aborted, another was unable to locate the rest of the formation and aborted and a third aborted due to mechanical problems.
 The remaining seven B-26s led by this bomber reached the target at an altitude of 9,300'.
 Anticipating anti-aircraft fire, Krell skidded the formation but spoiled the aim of their bombs with roughly half falling into the sea.
 The other half of the bombs hit Lae Airfield.
 Returning, they encountered friendly fighters over Cape Waria.
 Returning to 7 Mile Drome, Krell was the first to land and met the pilot who started his engines first, threatening him with his pistol and to kill him if he ever pulled a stunt like that again.
 After refueling, the B-26 departed in the afternoon for Cairns Airfield.

 After refueling, this B-26 took off again on a flight southward to Iron Range Airfield.
 While landing, this bomber hit a termite mound and crashed into a compressor truck then caught fire.
 Other sources mention suffered brake failure and running off the end the runway, causing the nose gear to collapse.
-In the crash, RAAF co-pilot Robertson was trapped in the cockpit and died.
+During the crash, RAAF co-pilot Robertson was trapped in the cockpit and died.
 Also killed in the crash was the driver of the compressor truck.